Skip to content

 6. Movement & Anchoring: The Physics of Placement

 Furniture must act as a “Stationary Anchor,” providing a fixed point for activity while supporting human rotation and ergonomic comfort.
 In engineered layouts, the anchor is not optional: it defines orientation and stabilizes the entire system.
+The sofa becomes the primary axis because its frame geometry, suspension response, and load distribution determine whether the layout remains stable over time — principles explored in the Complete Technical Guide to How Sofas Actually Work.

 After the sofa establishes the primary axis, the coffee table becomes the most common secondary anchor.
 If it’s oversized, too tall, or poorly shaped for the path geometry, it quietly forces detours and creates chronic friction in daily movement.
 When the goal is to select the coffee table as an engineered component (size, clearance, edges, and use-case matched to the room), the full selection framework lives here: The Ultimate Guide: How to Choose the Right Coffee Table.